-The Burlington County Community Action Program (BCCAP) is a private, 501(c)(3) non-profit, social service agency established in 1965 as a result of the passage of the Economic Opportunity Act of 1964.
-BCCAP is governed by a 27-member Board of Trustees, including one-third representation from the private sector, one-third from elected public officials, and one-third from the low-income population.
+The Burlington Community Action Partnership, Inc. (BCAP) is a private, 501(c)(3) non-profit, social service agency established in 1965 as a result of the passage of the Economic Opportunity Act of 1964.
+BCAP is governed by a 27-member Board of Trustees, including one-third representation from the private sector, one-third from elected public officials, and one-third from the low-income population.
 The mission of the agency, as approved by the Board of Trustees, is to combat the causes and reduce the effects of poverty in Burlington County.

-To learn more about BCCAP’s programs and services, visit their pages at the links below:
+To learn more about BCAP’s programs and services, visit their pages at the links below: